5 Ways to Improve Pediatric Patient Experience in Your Medical Clinic

 3. Create Trust with Step-by-step Communication

-Clearly explaining what you intend to do before you do it can help earn trust from your pediatric patients.
+Clearly explaining what you intend to do before you do it can help you earn trust from your pediatric patients.
 Think of it like a “show-and-tell” session at school.

 • Demonstrate to them (within reason based on their age and the procedure) what each tool does.
 Let them see the ear scope, the stethoscope, etc.